rclone/rclone/docs/content/flags.md

       --s3-disable-checksum                          Don't store MD5 checksum with object metadata --s3-disable-http2                             Disable usage of http2 for S3 backends
       --s3-download-url string                       Custom endpoint for downloads
-      --s3-encoding MultiEncoder                     This sets the encoding for the backend (default Slash,InvalidUtf8,Dot) --s3-endpoint string                           Endpoint for S3 API
+      --s3-encoding MultiEncoder                     The encoding for the backend (default Slash,InvalidUtf8,Dot) --s3-endpoint string                           Endpoint for S3 API
       --s3-env-auth                                  Get AWS credentials from runtime (environment variables or EC2/ECS meta data if no env vars)
       --s3-force-path-style                          If true use path style access if false use virtual hosted style (default true)
       --s3-leave-parts-on-error                      If true avoid calling abort upload on a failure, leaving all successfully uploaded parts on S3 for manual recovery
       --s3-list-chunk int                            Size of listing chunk (response list for each ListObject S3 request) (default 1000)
-      --s3-location-constraint string                Location constraint - must be set to match the Region --s3-max-upload-parts int                      Maximum number of parts in a multipart upload (default 10000) --s3-memory-pool-flush-time Duration           How often internal memory buffer pools will be flushed (default 1m0s)
+      --s3-list-url-encode Tristate                  Whether to url encode listings: true/false/unset (default unset) --s3-list-version int                          Version of ListObjects to use: 1,2 or 0 for auto --s3-location-constraint string                Location constraint - must be set to match the Region --s3-max-upload-parts int                      Maximum number of parts in a multipart upload (default 10000) --s3-memory-pool-flush-time Duration           How often internal memory buffer pools will be flushed (default 1m0s)